AWS Outposts connectivity to AWS Regions - AWS Outposts

 Note

-You cannot use private connectivity for your service link connection that connects your Outpost server to your AWS Region or AWS Outposts home Region.
+You can't use private connectivity for your service link connection that connects your Outposts server to your AWS Region or AWS Outposts home Region.

-During AWS Outposts provisioning, you or AWS creates a service link connection that connects your Outpost back to your chosen AWS Region or AWS Outposts home Region.
+During AWS Outposts provisioning, you or AWS creates a service link connection that connects your Outposts server to your chosen AWS Region or home Region.
 The service link is an encrypted set of VPN connections that are used whenever the Outpost communicates with your chosen home Region.
 You use a virtual LAN (VLAN) to segment traffic on the service link.
 The service link VLAN enables communication between the Outpost and the AWS Region for both management of the Outpost and intra-VPC traffic between the AWS Region and Outpost.

 The Outpost is able to create the service link VPN back to the AWS Region through public Region connectivity.
 To do so, the Outpost needs connectivity to the AWS Region's public IP ranges, either through the public internet or AWS Direct Connect public virtual interface.
 This connectivity can be through specific routes in the service link VLAN, or through a default route of 0.0.0.0/0.
 For more information about the public ranges for AWS, see AWS IP Address Ranges.